A short yet challenging hike connecting Pen y Gwryd and Pen y Pass

 Pen y Gwryd Hotel

-The Pen y Gwryd Hotel stands at the head of the pass and is famous for hosting a roster of mountaineers who visited Snowdonia to take part in training expeditions.
+The Pen y Gwryd Hotel stands at the head of the pass and is famous for hosting a roster of mountaineers who visited Eryri to take part in training expeditions.

 Amongst the most notable mountaineers to stay at the hotel are those who were part of the first successful Everest expedition in 1953.
 The team’s signatures can be seen on the hotel’s dining room ceiling, including Sir Edmund Hillary and Tenzing Norgay.